clockworklabs/SpacetimeDB/docs/docs/Unity Tutorial/Part 1 - Basic Multiplayer.md

 So far we have not handled the `logged_in` variable of the `PlayerComponent`.
 This means that remote players will not despawn on your screen when they disconnect.
 To fix this we need to handle the `OnUpdate` event for the `PlayerComponent` table in addition to `OnInsert`.
 We are going to use a common function that handles any time the `PlayerComponent` changes.

-1. Open `BitcraftMiniGameManager.cs` and add the following code to the `Start` function:
+1. Open `TutorialGameManager.cs` and add the following code to the `Start` function:

 ```csharp
     PlayerComponent.OnUpdate += PlayerComponent_OnUpdate;